pavstermeister/web-to-doc/README.md

 # Web to Doc

-A python script that scrapes content from a web page converts it to a Markdown string and outputs a Word document.
+A python script that scrapes content from a web page, converts it to a Markdown string and outputs a Word document.

 Using Python 3.6.12.